 The federal Fair Housing Amendments Act of 1988 prohibits discrimination against families with children in multiple residential housing but permits such housing, including mobilehome parks, to limit residency to seniors in one of two categories: 1) 55 and older, or 2) 62 and older, if the park meets certain minimum conditions.
 The major condition is that a minimum of 80% of the units are required to have at least one resident who is of age 55 or older.
 Federal law does not specifically address procedures for changing from a senior-only category to an all-age category, which in rental mobilehome parks under state law or by practice is often the sole decision of park management with a minimum notice.
 However, parks can lose their "senior" status if, upon a complaint, they fail to meet the statutory conditions, such as the 80% requirement.
-The law does not require parks or other multiple-residential housing complexes that convert to all-age to install playground or other facilities for children.
-Advocates of family housing have argued that such a requirement would drive up the cost of housing and discourage landlords from opening up restricted housing to families.
+The law does not require parks or other multiple-residential housing have argued that such a requirement would drive up the cost of housing and discourage landlords from opening up restricted housing to families.
 Some local governments have imposed conditions on mobilehome park zoning or use permits by requiring parks, that were developed as "senior parks", to be maintained as "senior" unless otherwise approved by the city or county.
 It is not clear to what extent these local zoning or use permit requirements may conflict with the federal Fair Housing Amendments Act.